key-joshua/SELECT-OPTION-TO-UNHIDE-SECOND-OPTION-DROP-DOWN-AND-PRESS-NEXT-TO-FILL-NEXT-FORM/README.md

 14. OPEN THIS URL IN WEB BROWSER TO RUN PROJECT " http://localhost/umuganda_project/ "

-Thank you so, much guys if there are any question let me know and help you by emailing me k.joshua800@gmail.com
+Thank you so, much guys in next video i will sharing you how to retrieve those data based on user id and if there are any question let me know and help you by emailing me k.joshua800@gmail.com